section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 If it doesn't, just navigate to the Command Palette found in the `Views` menu.
 Search for Quarkus and choose 'Create a Quarkus project'.
 On the pop-up window that displays, select the build tool, then the groupId, artifactId, project version, package name, resource name (i.e. EcommerceResource), select extensions or the dependencies (RESTEasy JAX-RS) by searching and clicking on it.
-Once you are done, click `Enter` to move to the next step.
+Once done click Enter to move to the next step.
 Select whether to use a starter code or not.
 Select the folder to generate the Project.

 Now, select whether to open the project on the current or new window by adding it to the current workspace.

 #### Using IntelliJ

-Launcher, your IntelliJ application.
+Launcher your IntelliJ application.
 Click on the 'Create New Project' button.
 On the left-hand side of the opened window, select Quarkus as your project type.
-IntelliJ provides you with the text inputs for your project's _Group_, _Artifact_, _Build Tool_, _Language_ (Java or Kotlin), and _Project SDK_.
+Intellij provides you with the text inputs for your project's _Group_, _Artifact_, _Build Tool_, _Language_ (Java or Kotlin), and _Project SDK_.

 ![Quarkus IntelliJ start](Quarkus-IntelliJ-start.png "Quarkus IntelliJ start") _(Screenshot by Author)_